Mangaluru: Foundation and early modern history

-In 1763, Hyder Ali, the de facto ruler of the Kingdom of Mysore, conquered Mangalore, which was brought under his administration until 1767.
-Mangalore was ruled by the British East India Company from 1767 to 1783, but Hyder Ali's son Tipu Sultan took it from their control in 1783 and renamed it "Jalalabad".
+In 1763, Hyder Ali, the de facto ruler of the Kingdom of Mysore, conquered Mangaluru, which was brought under his administration until 1767.
+Mangaluru was ruled by the British East India Company from 1767 to 1783, but Hyder Ali's son Tipu Sultan took it from their control in 1783 and renamed it "Jalalabad".
 The Second Anglo–Mysore War ended with the signing of the Treaty of Mangalore by Tipu Sultan and the British East India Company on 11 March 1784.
 After the defeat of Tipu at the Fourth Anglo–Mysore War, the city remained under British control.
 South Canara district was the headquarters under the Madras Presidency.

 Francis Buchanan, a Scottish physician who visited Mangalore in 1801, said the city was a prosperous port with plentiful trade.
 The main commodity of export was rice; it went to Muscat, Bombay, Goa, and Malabar.
 Supari (Betel-nut) was exported to Bombay, Surat, and Kutch.
 Sandalwood and black pepper were exported to Bombay.

 Local capital was mainly invested in land and money lending, leading to the regional development of banking because the British colonial government did not support industrialisation there.
 After European missionaries arrived in the early 19th century, educational institutions and modern industries modelled on European ones were developed in the region.
 The opening of the Lutheran Swiss Basel Mission in 1834 was an important step towards industrialisation.
-Missionaries set up printing presses, textile mills and factories that made Mangalore tiles.
+Missionaries set up printing presses, textile mills and factories that made Mangaluru tiles.
 When Canara (part of the Madras Presidency until this time) was split into North Canara and South Canara in 1859, Mangalore became the headquarters of South Canara, which remained under Madras Presidency while in 1862, North Canara was transferred to the Bombay Presidency.

 Later modern and contemporary history

-On 23 May 1866, a municipal council for Mangalore with responsibility for civic amenities and urban planning was mandated by the Madras Town Improvement Act (1865).
+On 23 May 1866, a municipal council for Mangaluru with responsibility for civic amenities and urban planning was mandated by the Madras Town Improvement Act (1865).
 The Italian Jesuits who arrived in the city in 1878, played an important role in the city's education, economy, health, and social welfare.
-Mangalore was linked to the Southern Railway in 1907 and the subsequent proliferation of motor vehicles in India further increased trade and communication between the city and the rest of the country.
-Mangalore was a major source of educated workers to Bombay, Bangalore, and the Middle East by the early 20th century.
+Mangaluru was linked to the Southern Railway in 1907 and the subsequent proliferation of motor vehicles in India further increased trade and communication between the city and the rest of the country.
+Mangaluru was a major source of educated workers to Bombay, Bengaluru, and the Middle East by the early 20th century.

-The States Reorganisation Act (1956) led to Mangalore being incorporated into the newly created Mysore State, which was later renamed Karnataka.
-Mangalore is the seventh-largest port of India, giving the state access to the Arabian Sea coastline.
+The States Reorganisation Act (1956) led to Mangaluru being incorporated into the newly created Mysore State, which was later renamed Karnataka.
+Mangaluru is the seventh-largest port of India, giving the state access to the Laccadive Sea coastline.
 Between 1970 and 1980, Mangalore experienced significant growth with the opening of New Mangalore Port in 1974 and commissioning of Mangalore Chemicals & Fertilizers Limited in 1976.
-The late 20th and early 21st centuries saw Mangalore develop as a commercial and petrochemical hub.
+The late 20th and early 21st centuries saw Mangaluru develop as a commercial and petrochemical hub.